Atshara/Atshara/README.md

 ## Hi there 👋

+I'm a dedicated Computer Science student at BINUS University, currently in my 2nd year.
+With a strong foundation in software engineereing principles and problem solving, i'm passionate about the potential of Artificial Intellignece, Machine Learning and Deep Learning to push new innovation.
+My coursework and some of my projects have focused on learning and using AI and ML like predictive modeling.
+I'm currently learning Deep Learning to further my knowledge of AI and seeking for a software engineering internship.
 <!--
 **Atshara/Atshara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.